liferay/lexicon-site/src/pages/docs/designPrinciples/layout/layoutForm.md

 ---
 title: "Form Box"
-description: "The Form Box is an specific layout used to contain form structures.
-This layout is composed of a box that occupies 8 columns of the grid with 2 offset columns on both sides."
+description: "The basic layout used to contain form structures built based on 8/12 grid columns."
 layout: "guide"
 weight: 2
 ---

 <div class="page-description">{$page.description}</div>

+The Form Box is the most basic layout used to contain form structures.
+This layout is composed of a box that occupies 8 columns of the grid with 2 offset columns on both sides.

 ![layout form box 1440px width screen](../../../images/layoutformbox.jpg)